samuelgozlan/amplitude-dev-center/docs/experiment/integrations/contentful.md

 ## Requirements

-To use this plugin, you'll need the following:
+To use the plugin, ensure you have the following:

 - Access to an Amplitude plan with Amplitude Experiment enabled.
+- Your Amplitude Org URL value.
+This value appears in the URL you use to access Amplitude: `https://app.amplitude.com/experiment/<ORG_URL>/dashboard`
 - A Management API key, which you can find in the Experiment side bar.

 ## Installation

+Complete the following steps in Contentful and Amplitude to add and activate the Contentful plugin for Amplitude Experiment.

-### Step 1 - Install the app in your Contentful instance under the Apps tab
+### Install the plugin

-Type in your Org URL (if you are not sure, check out your url: `https://app.amplitude.com/experiment/<ORG_URL>/dashboard`).

-Provide your management API key created in the Getting Started section.
-For security purposes, management API keys aren't visible to others on your team looking once you install the app.

-You should now be able to see a Content model in Contentful under the Content model tab called “Variant Container.”
+1. In Contentful, search for #### in the Contentful App Marketplace.
+Click #### to install the plugin.
+2. In the plugin configuration, enter the Org URL and Management API key you created in Experiment.
+Click **Install to selected environments**.
+3. Click **Save** to complete the plugin setup.

+When you enable the plugin, a `Variant Container` content model appears on the Content Model tab.

-### Step 2 - Add a variant container to one of your content models
+### Add a variant container to one of your content models

-Let’s say that you have a landing page that you would like to add a hero banner to, and have this hero banner be controlled by an Amplitude Experiment.
-In Contentful, open up your landing page Content model.
-Then click the “+ Add field” button.
-Click on “Reference” as the option.

-Type in a name for your field.
-In our example, we’ll name our field “Hero.”
-Leave the type as “One reference.”
-Under the following modal that pops up in the Validation section, click “Accept only specified entry type” and select “Variant Container.”
-That way, authors can only add a variant container to the field that is read from the front end, and the front end code can always expect the API response to be the same format.
+The variant container in Contentful works with Amplitude Experiment to decide which variant of your experiment displays to each user.

+For best results, Amplitude recommends you a **Reference** content type to hold experiments.
+In the Reference content type

+To add a variant container:

+1. Open the content model of the page to which you'll add the variant container.
+2. Click **+ Add field**.
+Select a **Reference** field.
+3. Provide a name for the field.
+For best results, enter a name that corresponds with the purpose of the field.
+For example, `Hero Banner` or `Demo CTA`.
+4. Select **One reference** as the Type.
+Click **Add and configure.**
+5. On the Name and field ID tab of the field configuration, select **Accept only specified entry type**, and select **Variant container**.
+This ensures consistency with the Contentful API response when it serves page content.
+6. Click **Confirm** to create the field, and click **Save** to update the content model.

-### Step 3 - Author content
+### Add content

-You can now go into your landing page, or whatever content was configured to include this variant container, and add your variant container.
-First, type in the experiment flag key.
-Once selecting a flag, the variants section of the Variant Container should be populated with the associated variants.
-You can link an existing Contentful entry, or create a new one.

-If you want to make changes to your Amplitude Experiment, you can do so by clicking the right hand side bar link that says “View/Edit in Amplitude.”
-The changes should be synced within several seconds on the left hand side panel when you switch back to Contentful.

-Make sure to publish your Variant Container, the associated entries that were added to the Variant Container, and the landing page (or whatever is hosting the Variant Container).
+After you configure the variant container and reference field, open the page on which you want to add an experiment.

+1. In the Content editor, select the page.
+2. Find the field you created in the previous step.
+It should have an **+ Add content** selector.
+Select **Variant Container** as the content to add.
+3. In the field configuration, enter the **Flag Key** of the experiment.
+The Flag Key field shows matching keys as you type.
+4. When you select the Flag Key, any variants associated with that key appear in the **Variants** section.
+5. For each variant, select to **Link an existing entry** or **Create new content type** to populate the variant.
+6. Click **Publish** to publish the variant container.
+7. Click **Publish** to publish the updated page with the experiment enabled.

-### Step 4 - Integrate with your front end
+### Integrate with your front end

-The JSON response returned from Contentful should look like this:
+Contentful returns JSON when a user requests the page.

 ```json
 {